Compute Architecture

 Motivation

 Rockset’s compute-compute separated architecture completely isolates the compute resources used for data ingestion from the ones used for serving queries.
 A given virtual instance can be dedicated to data ingestion, dedicated to queries, or responsible for both workloads.
-Multiple virtual instances can be used to isolate query workloads for different applications.
+Multiple virtual instances can be used to isolate workloads from different applications.

 Architecture

-Rockset maintains data freshness and consistency across multiple virtual instances.
-One virtual instance (the streaming ingest virtual instance) performs the CPU intensive work associated with ingestion, and all other virtual instances (query virtual instances) keep their in-memory state up-to-date by tailing updates from the streaming ingest virtual instance.
+Rockset’s architecture is designed to maintain the real-time nature of data even when ingestion and queries are not running on the same compute unit.
+It maintains this data freshness and consistency across multiple virtual instances, by setting one virtual instance (the Ingest VI) to perform the CPU intensive work associated with ingestion, and all other virtual instances (Query VIs) keep their in-memory state up-to-date by tailing updates from the Ingest VI.
 No on-disk state needs to be replicated because it is available to all virtual instances through the shared hot storage layer.

 The CPU intensive work associated with ingestion includes: